Belgian Grand Prix: Return to Spa-Francorchamps

 The 2021 race became particularly notable for becoming the shortest Formula One World Championship race in history and the only World Championship Grand Prix not to have any running under full green flag conditions in its duration with only two full completed laps completed behind the safety car before the race was red-flagged on lap 3 and not restarted due to adverse weather conditions with the race classification being counted back to the end of lap 1 with Max Verstappen classified first, George Russell second and Lewis Hamilton third, with half points being awarded.
 The controversy surrounding the awarding of points for this race led to Formula One and the FIA changing the points structure for shortened races ahead of the 2022 Formula One World Championship.
 The 2022 race was won by Verstappen from 14th, the second lowest position the race has been won from, after Michael Schumacher in 1995.
 The race's contract was extended to the 2023 season.
+In October 2023 the race's contract was extended to the 2025 season.
+In January 2025 the race's contract was extended again and it was announced that the Grand Prix would be held in four of the next six seasons, with races being held in 2026, 2027, 2029, and 2031.

 Winners

 Repeat winners (drivers)

 Drivers in bold are competing in the Formula One championship in the current season.

-Michael Schumacher won the Belgian Grand Prix six times and Ayrton Senna won five times, including four consecutively from 1988 to 1991.
-Kimi Räikkönen, Lewis Hamilton and Jim Clark won four times (Clark also won four times in row in 1962–1965).
+Michael Schumacher won the Belgian Grand Prix six times.
+Ayrton Senna and Lewis Hamilton won five times each, including four consecutively from 1988 to 1991 for Senna.
+Kimi Räikkönen and Jim Clark won four times each.
+Clark also won four times in a row (1962–1965).